Complex-Portal/complex-portal-documentation/cp_content.md

 #### Enzymatic activity

-The E.C. number linked to IntEnz will be added when an enzyme complex is described.
+Catalytical complexes are annotated with appropriate E.C. numbers linked to [IntEnz](https://www.ebi.ac.uk/intenz/) and reactions in [Rhea](https://www.rhea-db.org/).

 #### Additional literature

-Review articles or experimental data not appropriate for entering into IntAct are added.
+Articles covering further experimental or functional information and review articles are added and lonked to [EuropePMC](http://europepmc.org/).

 #### Pathway information

-For human complexes, crosslinks to Reactome put complexes into a pathway context.
+For human complexes, crosslinks to [Reactome](https://reactome.org/) put complexes into a pathway context.
 Note that the definition of a complex is different in Reactome and in many cases a one-to-many relationship exists.

 #### Disease information

-Cross references to the Experimental Factor Ontology (EFO) or their contributing databases (e.g. Orphanet, Human Phenotype Ontology) may be added if a complex or a chain when within that complex has been linked to a specific disease condition.
+Cross references to the [Experimental Factor Ontology (EFO)](https://www.ebi.ac.uk/efo/) or their contributing databases (e.g. Orphanet, Human Phenotype Ontology) are added if a complex has been linked to a specific disease condition.

 #### Drug target information

-Cross-links to ChEMBL are used to indicate complexes which have been used as drug targets.
+Cross-links to [ChEMBL](https://www.ebi.ac.uk/chembl/) are used to indicate complexes which have been used as drug targets.

 ### Complex Variants

 If variant forms of a complex exist i.e. the same functional unit can exist in alternate forms with differing macromolecular composition, these are curated as separate objects.
-For example, PDGF can exist as a PDGF-A homodimer, PDGF-B homodimer, PDGF-AB heterodimer, PDGF-C homodimer and a PDGF-D homodimer If the variants have well-accepted names, e.g. PDGF-AB, these may be used as the primary name.
-If not, then the recommended name is qualified by variant 1, variant 2 e.g. TRAMP complex variant 1 (EBI-2352894).
+For example, PDGF can exist as a PDGF-A homodimer, PDGF-B homodimer, PDGF-AB heterodimer, PDGF-C homodimer and a PDGF-D homodimer.
+If the variants have well-accepted names, e.g. PDGF-AB, these may be used as the primary name.
+If not, then the recommended name is qualified by variant 1, variant 2 e.g. [TRAMP complex variant 1](https://www.ebi.ac.uk/complexportal/complex/CPX-1678).